What boots should you wear on a 4G pitch?

 Some outsoles like moulded studs are designed specifically for use on artificial surfaces, while others are multi-purpose and can be used on both natural grass and artificial surfaces.

-In general, synthetic materials are going to be your best bet when it comes to playing on a 4G pitch.
+In general, synthetic materials are going to be your best bet when it comes to playing on a 4G field.
 This is because natural materials like leather can break down more easily when coming into contact with artificial surfaces.

-This is because you don’t want your boots to be too tight or narrow – otherwise, they could cause blisters.
+This is because you don’t want your cleats to be too tight or narrow – otherwise, they could cause blisters.
 At the same time, you don’t want them to be too loose – otherwise, they could come off while you’re playing.

 1. adidas Unisex 18.3 AG